IngloriousCoderz/inglorious-engine/packages/store/README.md

 ### 🌍 Systems for Global Logic

 When you need to coordinate updates across multiple entities (not just respond to individual events), use systems.
-A system runs once per event and has write access to the entire state:
+Systems run after all entity handlers for the same event, ensuring global consistency, and have write access to the entire state.
+This concept is the 'S' in the ECS Architecture (Entity-Component-System)!

 ```javascript
 const systems = [